kraih/kefctl/README.md

   speakers (Firmware version 4.1).
 Most features should also work fine with the **KEF LS50 Wireless**, but that has not been tested.

+  Turning the KEF LS50 Wireless on might only work with the newer revision, serial number after LS50W13074K24L/R2G.

 ## Features

   * Turn speakers on and off